John and Mary Kormendy: Antarctica 2026

 January 21, 2026: Campbell Island

-We spent today at Campbell Island, in relatively calm seas and temperatures just about 50 degrees F. The wind was almost calm in the morning but brisk and increasingly cold in the PM.
+We spent today at Campbell Island, in relatively calm seas and temperatures of ~ 50 degrees F. The wind was almost calm in the morning but brisk and increasingly cold in the afternoon.
 The morning zodiac ride was along dramatic cliffs to from our "anchorage" to the north end of the island, concentrating on sea caves, remarkably beautiful and artistic rock layers, birds -- including two life birds -- and the nesting colony of almost all of the world's Campbell Island subspecies of Black-browed albatross.
 Our zodiac driver was Howard Whelan, who is one of the most experienced crew members -- he was Expedition Leader on our Iceland/Svalbard cruise.
 He provided a sensitive and nuanced cruise experience.

 The AM cruise traced to cliffs along the NE corner of Campbell Island to North Cape.
 Campbell Black-browed Albatross (Thalassarche melanophris impavida) -- a subspecies of the Black-browed Albatross breeding solely on Campbell Island, New Zealand.
 It is easily recognized by its pale yellow eyes (versus dark eyes in other populations), as shown later in these web pages.
-The picture above was taken near the start of the cruise and shows one of the many sea "cave" holes or arches; we did not approach this one.
+The picture above was taken near the start of the cruise and shows one of the many sea "cave" holes or arches.
+We did not approach this one.

 Antarctic tern in breeding plumage